 3. Ensure that the phone line goes directly from the wall jack to the computer.
 Disconnect any splitters or answering machines that are connected to the phone line to ensure that these devices are not causing the issue.

 4. Ensure that one end of the phone cord is plugged into the wall jack and the other end is plugged into the modem jack.
 The modem jack will either be labeled Line or be represented by a phone receiver.

 5. If you are using an external modem, ensure that the power cord is plugged into a working wall jack.

 6. Ensure that another member of the household is not using the home phone line.

 Multiple programs may have been set to start automatically when a computer is turned on.
 These programs may cause the computer to slow down.
 Not all startup programs are essential for the proper functioning of your computer.
-For instructions to enable only the essential startup programs on your computer, please click the appropriate link from the ones given below, depending on the version of Windows installed on your computer.
+For instructions to enable only the essential startup programs on your computer, please refer to our help article Enable only essential startup programs and click the appropriate header, depending on the version of Windows installed on your computer

 Note: Please close the AOL Desktop software before running Quick Restore.

 The Quick Restore feature allows you to reset your AOL Desktop software to its default state.
 It can help resolve issues that you may have with your AOL Desktop software without having to reinstall.

 The instructions to run Quick Restore may change depending on the version of ACS installed on your computer.
 Select your version of ACS below for instructions on how to run Quick Restore: